 CLAN was founded in July 2000 by two Sydney Care Leavers, Joanna Penglase, and Leonie Sheedy.
 Leonie was a state ward in Victoria, who grew up in a Catholic Children’s Home.
 Joanna grew up in NSW, in a non-government Children’s Home that was run as a business under licence from the Child Welfare Department (now DoCS).
-Our childhoods spanned the decades, after WW2, the late 1940s, 50s and 60s.
-Leonie and I met when I was researching my PHD thesis, based on my experience growing up in a Home and the stories of 90 other people who grew up in care in NSW.
-We met up when my thesis was finished and decided to start a support and advocacy group for people like us – Care Leavers of Australia Network, or CLAN.
+Their childhoods spanned the decades, after WW2, the late 1940s, 50s and 60s.
+They met when Joanna was researching her PHD thesis, based on her experience growing up in a Home and the stories of 90 other people who grew up in care in NSW.
+Joanna put out over 150 ads in local newspapers to reach out to other care leavers.
+Leonie and Joanna met up when Joanna’s thesis was finished and so they decided to start a support and advocacy group for people like us – Care Leavers of Australia Network, or CLAN.

 Both of us had been trying for years, in different ways to create awareness in the community of the issues arising from our childhood growing up in care.
 We had two main objectives.
 Firstly, for our stories to be known and acknowledged.
 We felt invisible.
 Nobody knew about us and our childhood history.
 Governments had recognised the special history, circumstances and needs of adoptees, the Stolen Generations and child migrants, but not the people who’d grown up in Orphanages and Children’s Homes, separated from our parents and kin, under an absolutely appalling system in which we had been abused and neglected and turned out to fend for ourselves without any of the skills you need to function in the outside world.
 Nobody knew the consequences and terrible effects on our adult lives of our childhood experiences in Homes, from growing up separated from our families and sometimes losing them forever.
 CLAN’s second objective was to get services for all Care Leavers since there were, and still are almost none to speak of.
 CLAN’s first objective was achieved when we got the Senate Inquiry and